alecdalelio/al3c.art/README.md

 `?contractAddress={}&projectId={}&walletAddress={}&isMainnet={}` - this can be customized in the `src/components/MinterInterfaces/MinterHolderV4Interface.tsx` file.
 For an example of this endpoint please see [here](https://github.com/plottables/media/blob/main/pages/api/getHolderProof.tsx).

+Be sure to populate contractConfig.ts with the appropriate core contract and minter contract addresses.

 # Sections and Features